With A 23.4% Dividend Yield Credit Suisse X-Links Monthly Pay 2xLeveraged Mortgage REIT ETN REML Now More Attractive

 If one was an extreme optimist in terms of the stock market, they might hold out hope that the conflict over the tax proposals, might just be the crisis that enables the USA to replace much or all of the income tax with a value added tax.
 The tremendous benefits of doing so are discussed in: Value Added Tax: A Way Out Of The Trade War Train Wreck?

-Conclusions and Recommendations
+Conclusions And Recommendations

+With this much uncertainty regarding the future direction of both the fixed income and equity markets, what is an investor to do?
+If you are reading this you probably are an investor in, or at least a potential investor in 2X Leveraged ETNs such as: REML, MORL, MORL's essentially identical twin UBS ETRACS Monthly Pay 2X Leveraged Mortgage REIT ETN Series B (NYSEARCA: MRRL), UBS ETRACS Monthly Pay 2xLeveraged Closed-End Fund ETN (NYSEARCA: CEFL) and UBS ETRACS 2xLeveraged Long Wells Fargo Business Development Company ETN (NYSEARCA: BDCL).

 That the mREITs are trading at elevated levels relative to book value and in some cases close multi-year highs is certainly cause for caution.
 REML has come down in price about five points from the October 5.
 2017 closing high of $33.18.
 Active traders might want to take advantage of this $5 price reduction or conversely consider waiting until further price declines, possibly if deeper mREIT discounts return.
 Furthermore, anyone who thinks that they may have to liquidate a position in these ETNs in the near future should avoid REML, due to its' lack of liquidity.

 Conversely, some with longer-term horizons may want to consider REML because of its' higher yield and the possibility of using a limit order to pick-up cheap shares if REML hits an air-pocket, which is when the lack of a deep order book causes a thinly traded issue to temporarily dive in price.
 The other lesson we can learn from the last four years is that waiting for price declines in high-yielding instruments like REML, can backfire as the large dividends forgone by waiting, exceeds the savings from a lower purchase price.

 Taking all of this into consideration, I am still a cautious buyer of REML and MORL.
 The yields are still compelling.
 However, the uncertainty regarding economic policy, means that significant event risks exist in addition to the risks inherent with the ETNs' use of leverage.
 This is in addition to the leverage employed by many of the components that make up the indices upon which these ETNs are based.
 I am diversifying with CEFL and BDCL since there is a small possibility of much stronger economic growth than I expect, possibly accompanying a surge in the Federal deficit.

 If a Border Adjustment Tax is enacted or something equally catastrophic were to occur, it would be expected that the stock market would decline sharply, but MORL and REML could do better as investors seek the safety of agency mortgage-backed securities and the Federal Reserve lowers interest rates.

 I was originally drawn to MORL as a vehicle to take advantage of my macroeconomic outlook that interest rates would stay much lower for much lower than many market participants believed.
 In A Depression With Benefits: The Macro Case For mREITs, I explained my view that interest rates were not likely to rise in the intermediate future and the mREITs were a good way to benefit, if my outlook proves correct.
-Furthermore, MORL would provide a very high yield, in excess of 20%, because of its 2X leverage which involved implicitly borrowing at the 3-month LIBOR rate.
+Furthermore, MORL would provide a very high yield, in excess of 20%, because of its 2X leverage, which involved implicitly borrowing at the 3-month LIBOR rate.
 This would generate a large positive carry.
 The same factors still make me a buyer of REML.

 All leveraged ETNs have interest-rate risk since their dividends fluctuate inversely with the borrowing costs implicit in their leveraged structure.
 However, REML and MORL have much greater exposure to interest rates than CEFL, and CEFL has more interest rate risk than BDCL.
 In the continuum from mostly interest-rate risk to mostly equity market risk, REML and MORL are the most interest-rate sensitive and BDCL is the most equity market sensitive.

 For many of the Fargo Business Development Companies in the index upon which BDCL is based, the bulk of their portfolio debt holding are adjustable rate loans.
 CEFL is between the two and has some interest-rate risk and some equity market risk.

 The reason for the difference in relative sensitivity to interest rate and equity market risk amount the three 2x Leveraged High-Yield ETNs is due to the composition of the indexes upon which they are based.
 REML and MORL are based on an index of interest sensitive mREITs.
 This would lead investors in CEFL or BDCL, who feel that they must have a portion of their portfolios in high-yielding 2x leveraged ETNs like CEFL, to consider adding REML and/or MORL to hedge against the risk of much weaker economic growth and BDCL to get the potential gain from much stronger economic growth.

 This would enable them to maintain the income in the high teens that CEFL now delivers.
 Likewise REML and MORL investors might want to consider adding CEFL or BDCL in order to hedge the against a high real growth scenario.

 My calculation projects a December 2017 REML dividend of $0.0786.
 The implied annualized dividends would be $5.933, based on annualizing the most recent three months including the December 2017 projection.
 This is a 21.2% simple annualized yield with REML valued at $28.02.
-On a monthly compounded annualized basis it is 23.4%.
+On a monthly compounded annualized basis, it is 23.4%.

 Aside from the fact that with a yield above 20%, without any reinvestment of dividends, you get back your initial investment in five years and still have your original investment shares intact.
 If someone thought that over the next five years markets and interest rates would remain relatively stable, and thus REML would continue to yield 23.4% on a compounded basis, the return on a strategy of reinvesting all dividends would be enormous.
-An investment of $100,000 would be worth $285,652 in five years.
-More interestingly, for those investing for future income, the income from the initial $100,000 would increase from the $23,400 initial annual rate to $66,723 annually.

 REML Components and Contributions to the Dividend, Prices 11/15/2017